xTripp/RepairShoprPlus/README.md

 **V1.3 (1/17/24):**
 - NEW FEATURE: Force Single-Line Tickets
-  - This option will force tickets to stay on one line for a compact style.
+  - This option will force tickets to stay on one line for a compact style
 - Added settings tool-tips